deleOO/yt-popularity-predictor/README.md

 ```
 Please, make sure you have at least 4 GB of free space in your hard disk before running the above code.

+To proceed, you need to have the file parsed_val.pkl locally saved in your machine, no matter which of the previous options you chose.
 If you want to replacate step-by-step the operations we performed from data enrichment to the model, run the following scripts in the given order:
 ```
 python get_videos_metadata.py